MattechLab/monalisa/_sources/2-5_coil_sensitivity_map.rst.txt

 This section explains how to generate an estimate of the coil sensitivity map using this framework.

 .. warning::
-   For this an acquisition of the body coil pre-scan and the selected acquisition coil pre-scan data is required.
-Either you need pre-scan images or two pre-scan raw datas.
+   For this, an acquisition of the body coil pre-scan and the selected acquisition coil pre-scan data is required.
+Either you need pre-scan images or two pre-scan raw data sets.
    For the moment we only support ISMRMRD (.mrd) and Siemens raw data (.dat) files.

 Coil sensitivity from pre-scan images
 =====================================

-Computing coil senstivity from pre-scan images is simpler but yields a worst estimation of the real coil sensitivity.
+Computing coil sensitivity from pre-scan images is simpler but yields a worse estimation of the real coil sensitivity.
 You need two body coil images and one image per acquisition coil.

 .. warning::

    The FOV position and orientation of the images should be the same.

-This script https://github.com/MattechLab/monalisa/blob/main/examples/scripts/coilSense_from_prescan_images_script.m illustrates how to run the coilsensitivity estimation from prescan images.
+This script https://github.com/MattechLab/monalisa/blob/main/examples/scripts/coilSense_from_prescan_images_script.m illustrates how to run the coil sensitivity estimation from prescan images.
 The estimation of the coil sensitivity is done in two steps:
-1. In the first step the user should define a pre-scan mask on the ROI using the body coil image, this helps to estimate the coil sensitivity excluding the noise.
+1. In the first step, the user should define a pre-scan mask on the ROI using the body coil image, this helps to estimate the coil sensitivity excluding the noise.
-2. In the secon step the function bmCoilSense_prescan_coilSense is called, to estimate the acquisition coils sentitivities.
+2. In the second step, the function bmCoilSense_prescan_coilSense is called to estimate the acquisition coils sensitivities.

-The images are required to be 3D matlab arrays.
+The images are required to be 3D MATLAB arrays.

 Coil sensitivity from raw data pre-scans
 ========================================